 The arguments for neutering male dogs aren’t as compelling as those for female dogs.
-Hence it’s worth taking time to think through your reasons for going ahead with surgery — or not.
+That’s why it’s worth taking time to think through your reasons for going ahead with surgery — or not.

-Don’t get us wrong — there’s definitely a place for desexing male dogs.
-But there are downsides, and for some males it’s the wrong thing to do.
+Don’t get us wrong — there’s definitely a place for neutering.
+But there are downsides, and for some males it’s actually the wrong thing to do.

-So don’t jump to conclusions right now because some of the arguments may surprise you.
+So don’t jump to conclusions right now because some of the arguments below may surprise you …

 Fact or Fiction?